- Schedule of Classes - January 31, 2019 7:14PM EST

 - Students will design field observations and experiments required to test hypotheses and carry out the necessary field work.

-- Students will be able to analyze and interpret the observations, explain and defend their interpretations and conclusions.
+- Students will be able to analyze and interpret the observations in collaboration with peers, explain and defend their interpretations and conclusions.

 - Students will learn to extract information to formulate research hypotheses and develop an observation protocol to carry out the fieldwork in order to collect critical data (observations, experiments) to test their hypotheses.

 - Students will be able to write up their results in the format of a scientific publication.

 Seven Week - Second.

 Credits and Grading Basis